riz1ash786/caliphateclo/README.md

 ## Description

-Using React I have created a company page to for an IT recruitment business.
+Using React I have created a company page to for a Luxury Streetwear Fashion Brand.
 This application is fully functional and desktop/mobile friendly.

 ---